Greek opposition leader's U-turn opens path to power

 Samaras was the first New Democracy leader elected by the party base, winning a race prompted by the resignation of prime minister Costas Karamanlis in 2009.

-But his rise to the head of the party has not been without controversy and he has been seen as a polarising figure throughout his political career.
+But his rise to the head of the party has not been without controversy and he has been seen as a polarizing figure throughout his political career.

 His unwavering stance at the height of a dispute over the name of neighboring Macedonia in the 1990s is what cost him his job as foreign minister in 1992, analysts say.